FREQUENTLY ASKED QUESTIONS

 1. When should I get a financial planner?

-Financial planning should start as soon as possible, not towards the end when you’re about to “retire."
+Financial planning should start as soon as possible, not closer towards when you’re about to “retire."
 The sooner you get your financials together, the higher your chances are for success and the more prepared you are for any future financial headwinds.

 And for those of you who think you have all your finances together, consider it like going to a dentist for a checkup: there may be a cavity you couldn’t spot on your own.
 By getting a “wealth checkup,” you may be surprised to find some money saving opportunities or worst, a financial blind spot you may have missed.